unknownpgr/rpi-platform/README.md

 ## How to Upload the Code to the Raspberry Pi

-Simply run the `upload.sh` script.
+Simply run the `upload` script.
 This script performs the following actions:

 1. Copies the contents of this directory to the Raspberry Pi.
 2. Executes the `run.sh` script on the Raspberry Pi.